 Twice-Baked Spaghetti Squash with Kale, Feta, and Mozzarella is delicious for a cheesy low-carb side dish or it’s perfect for a meatless main dish.
 And this dish has three types of cheese to bump up the flavor!

 Most definitely this is a riff on the Twice-Baked Spaghetti Squash with Pesto and Parmesan that’s been so popular on the blog, but the generous amount of kale makes this feel like a more substantial dish.
 And if you’re like me, all I have to hear is kale and Feta; I’m such a fan of that combination.
 Whether you eat this for a low-carb side dish but it would also be great for a meatless main dish, I promise that anyone who likes these ingredients is going to love this combination.

-Roasting is still my favorite way to cook spaghetti squash for a recipe like this; just cut squash in half, scrape out the seeds, brush with olive oil and sprinkle with Spike Seasoning, then cook in a 400F/200C oven for about an hour.
+Roasting is still my favorite way to cook spaghetti squash for a recipe like this; just cut squash in half, scrape out the seeds, brush with olive oil and sprinkle with Spike Seasoning (affiliate link), then cook in a 400F/200C oven for about an hour.
 (You can also cook the spaghetti squash in a slow cooker, cook it in the microwave, or cook it in a pressure cooker if you prefer.)